MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs103.md

 ms.service: "dynamics365-business-central"
 author: thpeder
 ---

 # Application Validation Service Error AVS0103

 [!INCLUDE[banner_preview](../includes/banner_preview.md)]

-The extension with Id '{0}' appears multiple times in the submission, while all extensions submitted are expected to have a unique Id.
+The extension with ID '{0}' appears multiple times in the submission, while all extensions submitted are expected to have a unique ID.

 ## See Also

 [Getting Started with AL](../devenv-get-started.md)
 [Developing Extensions](../devenv-dev-overview.md)